plabble/plabble.github.io/transport/request.md

 3. If the subscribe flag is set, subscribe user to bucket (optionally with range), see [SUBSCRIBE]().
 4. If the flag is not set but a range is provided, select the slots from the database within the range.
 5. If the range is not provided, get all slots from the database
-6. Create a response.
-If the response is too large, split it up and send it with code 11 (or 80, if subscribed in step 3)
+6. Create the response and send it to the user.
-7. If the response fits inside one packet, send it to the client with code 0 (or 10, if subscribed in step 3).

 Note: If the user has subscribed and an update is pushed to the bucket, the server will send another response to the REQUEST request if this request asked to subscribe.
-This packet contains status code 12 and the response looks the same as a REQUEST response.
+This packet looks the same as a REQUEST response.

 ---
 > &larr; Back to [Home](../index.md) - To [Transport](./index.md) - Prev: [WIPE packet](./wipe.md) - Next: [SUBSCRIBE packet](./subscribe.md) &rarr;